 Notion that Love Should Be Seen as “Natural”

-A lot of it has to do with the Asian culture and Chinese values.
+A lot of it has to do with Asian culture and Chinese values.

 The belief that one should never pursue love is especially true for females.
 Females are expected to maintain a level of “pride” when it comes to dating and relationships.
 Initiation of any kind is usually frowned upon by others and seen as being “unladylike.”

-If you are a female and you make the first move, try to seek out romance or try to initiate a relationship, you are no sooner deemed as “desperate,” “needy,” and perhaps even a “loser.”
+If you are a female and you make the first move, try to seek out love, or try to initiate a relationship, you are deemed “desperate,” “needy,” and perhaps even a “loser.”
 (Harsh, but yeah.)
-I mean no one will ever say such things in your face, but people will develop such perceptions about you—some consciously, some unconsciously so.
+I mean no one will ever say such things in your face, but people will develop such perceptions about you—some consciously while some unconsciously so.

 It’s significantly worse when you make the first move and remain single.
 It’s like triple the shame.

-For the supposedly proactive females, sometimes people gossip about them behind their back; sometimes people will mock their actions.
-Most of the times, people look at them quite differently after that, like women who have been scorned.
+For the supposedly proactive females, sometimes people gossip about them behind their backs; sometimes people will mock their actions.
+Most of the time, people look at them quite differently after that, like women who have been scorned.

-Because of that, if you ever ask an Asian (female, who does want to be in a relationship) to try online dating, arranged dating, or any form of proactive approach to dating, he/she would usually react with resistance.
-When you ask why, he/she probably wouldn’t be able to give a clear response, other than because he/she just doesn’t want to or prefers to let things happen their natural way.
-There you have it: traditional Asian values at work™.
-Welcome to Asia.
+Because of that, if you ever ask an Asian (especially a woman) to try online dating, arranged dating, or any form of proactive approach to dating, they will usually react with resistance.
+When you ask why, they probably won’t be able to give a clear response, other than because they just don’t want to or prefer to let things happen their natural way.
+There you have it: traditional Asian values at work.

 I believe the culture here is slowly changing.
 People are slowly opening up to new ways of meeting people (read: friends and potential romantic partners).
 People are gradually accepting that love is a conscious creation, and not some random, chance, airy-fairy encounter that falls onto your lap where you least expect it.

-For the record, I believe the latter does happen to people and it has in fact happened to me numerous times before, though things didn’t work out in the long term.
-I also know of many people who found their current partners through entirely chance encounters, say while vacationing, while sitting in the library, or while going about their daily routines).
+For the record, I believe the latter does happen to people and it has in fact happened to me numerous times before, though things didn’t work out in the end.
+I also know of many people who found their current partners through chance encounters, say while vacationing, while sitting in the library, or while going about their daily routines.

 However, these are really more of the exception rather than the rule.
 I also hardly think that this is a standard we should strive to achieve in love—at all.